TheRenegadeCoder/SnakeMD/docs/usage.rst

     )
     doc.add_unordered_list([
-        "SnakeMD makes it easy to create markdown files.", "SnakeMD has been used to back of The Renegade Coder projects."
+        "SnakeMD makes it easy to create markdown files.", "SnakeMD has been used to automate documentation for The Renegade Coder projects."
     ])
     p.insert_link("SnakeMD", "https://snakemd.therenegadecoder.com")

     doc.dump("README")

-As always, feel free to check out the rest of the usage docs for all of the ways you can make use of SnakeMD.
+As always, feel free to check out the rest of the documentation for all of the ways you can make use of SnakeMD.
 If you find an issues, make sure to head over to the GitHub repo and let us know.